-There are a range of natural hazards importers must deal with during international shipments.
+There are a range of natural hazards importers must deal with when shipping internationally.
 One of those threats is physically small, but has the potential to cause major damage.

 Importers and exporters are constantly exposed to the dangerous biosecurity risk of the Khapra Beetle, a small oval-shaped insect that hitchhikes on cargo entering Australia, posing a serious threat to the natural environment.